knifecatcher/knifecatcher.github.io/pages/about.md

     "Stay hungry.
 Stay foolish.",
     "Think lightly of yourself and deeply of the world.", "Make things for each other.",
-  ];
+    "This present moment used to be the unimaginable future.", ];

   document.getElementById("quote").innerText =